peter-adepoju/Intro_to_CS_and_Python_Course/README.md

-# Introduction to CS and Programming using Python
+# Introduction to Programming using Python

-The goal of this course archive is to turn the MIT course **Introduction to Computer Science and Programming Using Python** content into a more structured, deeper, and more practice-driven learning experience.
-The materials are being developed week by week (14 weeks), with each week designed to build understanding through explanation, coding practice, notebooks, assignments, quizzes, and projects.
+The goal of this repository is to present a course on **programming with Python** as a more structured, deeper, and more practice-driven learning experience.
+The materials are being developed week by week over **14 weeks**, with each week designed to build understanding through explanation, coding practice, notebooks, assignments, quizzes, and projects.

 ## Author